informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 [upcoming changes](https://github.com/tendermint/tendermint/blob/master/docs/architecture/adr-025-commit.md)
 to the commit structure will prevent votes from being included if they are from the wrong block.
-On the other, we may want the validator to verify the votes for nil - even though they don't contribute anything to the voting power, they serve as an extra validity check.
+On the other hand, we may want the validator to verify the votes for nil - even though they don't contribute anything to the voting power, they serve as an extra validity check.
 I propose for now that we use the simple Option type and ignore the distinction between these cases, but that we revisit at a future